Hajime-Saitou/batch-job/README.md

 jobManager.entry(jobContexts)
 ```

-Run all jobs through JobManager.running() until all jobs are finished or an error occurs.
+Run all jobs through JobManager.runAllReadyJobs() until all jobs are finished or an error occurs.
 If necessary, call an interval timer in the loop.
 The example calls a 1 second interval timer.
 Python's thread can not reentrantlly.
 Therefore you need re-call the JobManager.entry() with job contexts.

 ```